How to improve Code Quality: A short analysis

 Code quality distinguishes between positive (high quality) and poor (low quality) code.

-Quality, good, and bad are both subjective concepts.
+Code Quality, good, and bad are both subjective concepts.
 Depending on the situation, different teams can use different meanings.
 For an automobile engineer, high-quality coding can mean different things.
 For a web application creator, that may mean something entirely different.

-As a consequence, we’ll go over what code quality is, how to boost it, what the most relevant code quality indicators are, and how code quality software can help.
+As a consequence, we’ll go over what code quality is, how to boost it, what the most relevant code quality indicators are, and how the code quality software can help.

 - Any modern development stack includes continuous integration as a critical component.